Botswana Salt Pans: Discover the Hidden Secrets of Africa's Largest Salt Flats!

 Cultural Connections

-Why is it Important to Visit the Salt Pans?
+Why is it Important to visit the Salt Pans?

 Stargazing Like Nowhere Else

 The salt pans are among the best places in the world for stargazing.
 With no light pollution and vast, open skies, the Milky Way appears as a luminous river of stars.
-Visitors can sleep under the stars on specially designed bedrolls, listening to the silence broken only by the occasional call of a distant animal.
+Visitors can sleep under the stars on specially designed bedrolls, listening to the silence that is broken only by the occasional call of a distant animal.

 Unique Activities